 A hilly city in Northern California, San Francisco is surrounded by the Pacific Ocean and the San Francisco Bay.
 It is famous for the iconic Golden Gate Bridge, cable cars, vibrant Victorian houses, and stunning skyscrapers.
 The most distinctive high-rise building in the Financial District is the Transamerica Pyramid.
 Also, you’ll find in the bay the famous Alcatraz Island, which is where the former notorious prison is located.
 Another exciting thing about San Francisco is each neighborhood here offers exciting and refreshing nightlife.
+Visitors of this city will also find a number of boutique hotels and hotels near nightlife available after a night of fun.
 In case you don’t know anything about it, then you have to read on, and discover our list of areas in San Francisco with the best nightlife

 North Beach is a buzzy neighborhood, adjacent to Chinatown and the financial district, which features Italian heritage.
 It is famous for being one of the most sought-after areas for partygoers for its thriving and very busy night scene.
 The streets here are often packed with people going in and out of bars, clubs, pubs, retro restaurants, and more.
 If you want more of the mature scene, you better go to Broadway for adult-oriented shows.
 If it’s Italian cuisine you’re after, make your way over to the Columbus Avenue that is dotted with numerous authentic Italian and European restaurants.
 And, for a more youthful scene, head to the Grant Avenue, home to the bohemian hangouts with live music and laid-back vibe.